how to start an online retail business

 • a hosting (where all of your website data will be stored);

-• and an SSL certificate (that’ll allow your future online store to accept payments).
+• and an SSL certificate (that will allow your future online store to accept payments).

 Luckily, you don’t necessarily have to hunt these down in separate places, numerous hostings offer you to get the full package that includes storage, a domain name, a certificate, and downloaded WordPress + WooCommerce at a single price.